daxas-boop/daxas-boop/README.md

 <h3 align="center">Hi 👋!
-My name is Matias and I'm a Software Engeneering student from Argentina.</h3>
+I'm Matias, a Software Engineering student from Argentina.</h3>

 ## About me

-<p align="left">I'm a second-year software engineering student right now.
-I have a great deal of interest in programming-related subjects.
-Usually, I spend my free time developing and improving apps, websites, or other programs that interest me.</p>
+<p align="left"> For the past 4 years, I've been actively programming with a focus on Typescript, React, and Node.js.
+My time is often spent developing and improving applications and websites, blending my academic studies with real-world coding projects. </p>

 ## I code with